 There are no well-controlled studies in pregnant women; therefore, use diltiazem hydrochloride injection in pregnant women only if the potential benefit justifies the potential risk to the fetus.

 Diltiazem is excreted in human milk.
 One report with oral diltiazem suggests that concentrations in breast milk may approximate serum levels.
 If use of diltiazem is deemed essential, an alternative method of infant feeding should be instituted.

 Adverse events reported in controlled and uncontrolled clinical trials were generally mild and transient.
 Hypotension was the most commonly reported adverse event during clinical trials.
 Asymptomatic hypotension occurred in 4.3% of patients.
 Symptomatic hypotension occurred in 3.2% of patients.
 When treatment for hypotension was required, it generally consisted of administration of saline or placing the patient in the Trendelenburg position.
-Other events reported in a least 1% of the diltiazem-treated patients were injection site reactions (e.g., itching, burning) - 3.9%, vasodilation (flushing) - 1.7%, and arrhythmia (junctional rhythm or isorhythmic dissociation) - 1%.
+Other events reported in at least 1% of the diltiazem-treated patients were injection site reactions (eg, itching, burning) - 3.9%, vasodilation (flushing) - 1.7%, and arrhythmia (junctional rhythm or isorhythmic dissociation) - 1.0%.

 In addition, the following events were reported infrequently (less than 1%):